CodeYourFuture/legodi/README.md

 # legodi
 Scotland Graduation Project - Digital Welcome Pack for refugees

-#To run the server locally
+# To run the server locally
 use npm run dev that it will make the server work automatically when happens any change

+# To run the server locally
+use npm run dev that it will make the server work automatically when happens any change

-#server port 3001 client port 3000
+# server port 3001 client port 3000